 Yarnworker is first and foremost for and by weavers that love to weave on the rigid heddle loom

-Yarnworker is a way to help weavers build the skills they need to weave the cloth of their dreams.
+Yarnworker is a resource to help weavers build skills they need to weave the cloth of their dreams.
 Yarnworker grew out of Liz Gipson’s passion for the rigid-heddle loom and teaching others to use it.
-It is a place to discover all that the rigid heddle has to offer helpful FAQs, resource lists, terms to know, occasional blog posts, and Yarnworker’s monthly newsletter.
+It is a place to discover all that the rigid heddle has to offer, including helpful FAQs, resource lists, terms to know, classes, weave-alongs, patterns, blog posts, and Yarnworker’s monthly newsletter.

 Liz’s specialty is weaving for the home.
 She creates patterns that are fun, not fussy to weave.
 Although the patterns here are primarily Liz’s, she occasionally publishes patterns from other talented rigid-heddle weavers.
 She looks for patterns have have something unique to offer the rigid-heddle enthusiast.

 This site uses occasional affiliate links from Amazon and Interweave.
 We always encourage you to support your local retailer first, however, not everyone is lucky enough to have a weaving retailer nearby.
 All affiliate links are to products that Liz fully believes in and endorse.
 The small income from these links help fund this site.

 Chief bottle washer and rigid heddle enthusiast, Liz is devoted to yarn and those that make it, sell it, and use it.
 Liz sees Yarnworker as a way to increase the number of rigid-heddle patterns made from contemporary yarns available in the yarn universe and to celebrate weaving for the home.

 Liz is an author, editor, video producer, goatherd, spinner, weaver, knitter, and teacher.
 To learn more about Liz, click here.